Mrn0b0dy-shantanu/Python-Projects/Auto wifi toggler using ping scanner/README.md

 # 🛰️ Wi-Fi Auto Reconnect Monitor (Python)

-A Python script that continuously monitors your internet connection and automatically **restarts the Wi-Fi** if connectivity is lost.
+### This is made for beginners/amateurs to learn while building code.
+Every line of code is explained thoroughly.

----
+### A Python script that continuously monitors your internet connection and automatically **restarts the Wi-Fi** if connectivity is lost.

 ## 🚀 Usage